mmetwalli96/Cryptocurrency_Analysis/README.md

 ## Data Preprocessing for Principal Component Analysis

 The first step to begin this analysis is the data preparation.
+Here are the proceeses which was followed in the analysis:

+- The column <b><i>IsTrading</i></b> was removed.
+- The column holding coin names was dropped.
+- The rows containing NaN values were excluded.
+- The data was standardized.
-Here the column <b><i>IsTrading</i></b> was removed, the coin names were dropped, the rows containing NaN values were excluded, the data was standardized, and finally the categorical data were transformed to numerical ones by <b><i>get_dummies</i></b> function.
+- The categorical data were transformed to numerical ones by <b><i>get_dummies</i></b> function.

 ## Reduction of Data Dimensionality